meanMonk/evolent-server/README.md

 >> Run `npm run start` to start the server which will be listen at localhost:8080.

 # Running Unit test cases

-**Please start Mongodb server on your local and run the below command to start the server **

->> Run `npm run unit-test` to start the server which will be listen at localhost:8080.
+>> Run `npm run unit-test` which will print the unit test result on terminal.

 Project Images :